 Fishery CPUE, defined as retained lb per hook, was used as an index of abundance from 1980 to 2022 (Figure 8B).
 Fishery CPUE was estimated in the SCAA model assuming a lognormal distribution with a fixed log standard deviation of 0.1 for the historical data from dockside interviews (1980–1996; Carlile et al. 2002) and 0.08 for the contemporary logbook data (1997–present).

-In 2020, ADF&G reviewed and re-entered logbook data to standardize how trip and set targets were identified.
+In 2020, ADF&G reviewed and re-entered logbook data to standardize how trip and set targets were identified using the raw logbook data.
 In past years this was done ad-hoc on an annual basis and methods were not documented leading to confusion with the retirement and turnover of staff.
-This project established guidelines for identifying trip and set target based on yadda, yadda, yadda.
-Trips that had CONDITION were used to identify trip targets while sets that had CONDITION were used to identify set targets (CITATION from RHEA).
+This project established guidelines for identifying trip and set target based on the raw data written on the logbook by the fisherman.
+Prior data entry applications did not allow for target species information to be captured, so these data were not entered until 2020 when the advent of the new logbook application allowed for trip and set specific target species.
 Only sets and trips targeting sablefish were used to calculate fishery CPUE values for use in the assessment.